Exodus Chapter 1 Summary

 4. If the Egyptians had not treated Israelis poorly as slaves, how would it have changed the course of the Bible?
 How are we still influenced by these events in modern society?

-5. One of the hardest questions to answer as a Christian is why does God allow bad things to happen His people.
-How would you answer this question to a child of Israel during this time period if you do not know all the events to take place in the future?
+5. One of the hardest questions to answer as a Christian is why God allows bad things to happen to His people.
+How would you answer this question to a child of Israel during this time period if you do not know all the events that will take place in the future?
 How would you answer them knowing all of the events of the future?

 6. The harder the Egyptians made the children of Israel work in Exodus 1, the stronger the children of Israel grew.
 What are some of the reasons for this to take place?

-7. Exodus 1:15-19 demonstrates the value that each country placed on human life, Egyptian Pharaoh ordering the midwives to kill all newborn males and the Israeli midwives refusing to out of fear of God.
-How does these two different views affect the growth of these two countries?
+7. Exodus 1:15-19 demonstrates the value that each country placed on human life: the Egyptian Pharaoh ordered the midwives to kill all newborn males, while the Israeli midwives refused to do so out of fear of God.
+How do these two different views affect the growth of these two countries?
 How does God respond?

 8. The Hebrew midwives tell a lie when they say in Exodus 1:19 that the Hebrew women are more vigorous and have already delivered the babies before they arrived.
-The ninth commandment tells us not to lie.
+The Ninth Commandment tells us not to lie.
 However, God blesses the midwives.
 How is this just in the eyes of God's perfection?
 How can we reconcile breaking a commandment with God's perfection?
-Is there a hierarchy of the 10 commandments with protecting human life being higher than telling a lie?
+Is there a hierarchy of the Ten Commandments, with protecting human life being higher than telling a lie?

-9. Pharoah then commands all of his people to drown all of the baby boys in the Nile.
-This is in essence commanding a genocide.
-We later see Israel being commanded to wipe out nations later in Exodus.
+9. Pharaoh then commands all of his people to drown all of the baby boys in the Nile.
+This is, in essence, commanding a genocide.
+We later see Israel being commanded to wipe out nations in Exodus.
 How does this view of genocide conflict with today's view?
-Why is the biblical time period view of genocide seem to be so more acceptable than the view of genocide today?
+Why does the biblical time period's view of genocide seem to be so much more acceptable than the view of genocide today?

-10. How does a Christian align the teachings that every human being is a holder of the image of God and valuable to the biblical commands of in Exodus God to erase groups of people?
+10. How does a Christian align the teachings that every human being is a holder of the image of God and valuable to the biblical commands in Exodus, where God commands the erasure of groups of people?

 Key Words/Phrase